What you will learn from this article:

 Do I have anxiety?

+It’s important to know when feeling anxious is normal and when it’s a sign of something more serious.
 Again, we all have anxious moments or events.
-But if anxiety is driving your life and preventing you from doing what you want to be doing, it’s probably time to seek some help and make some changes.
-You want to use your fear before your fear uses you.
+But if anxiety is driving your life and preventing you from doing what you want to do, it’s probably time to seek some help and make some changes.
+Tony encourages people who are feeling anxious to use your fear before your fear uses you.
 To do that, you need to break your current pattern and be active when it comes to finding help.

 Anxiety as a driver, not an immobilizer

 Not everyone reacts to anxiety in the same way, but why?
-It has to do with how you’re wired.
+Varying degrees of feeling anxious has to do with how you’re wired.
 Think of it this way: For some people, jumping out of a plane is the most exciting thing they can do.
-But for others, it’s the most terrifying.
-But you can train yourself to change how you react, especially with direct conditioning.
+For others, it’s the most terrifying.
+But you can train yourself to change how you react, especially with direct mental conditioning.
 Think of this as muscle training for stress.

 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.